 Small shops selling local goods, tea houses and restaurants also surround this area.
 A visit here offers you a great chance to try some Tibetan tea and momos.

-The square has two four large incense burners, Sankang, two behind the temple and the other two in front of it.
+The square has four large incense burners, Sankang, two behind the temple and the other two in front of it.

 You will enjoy lunch at a local restaurant, a great chance to try some Tibetan dishes, and then head to the Norbulingka Palace.
 The summer palace of the Dalai Lamas, it is too the largest man made garden in the Tibetan Autonomous Region.
 When seeing its lakes and flower gardens you will understand why it has been named Norbulingka, which means Jewelled or Treasure Garden.